raihahahan/portfolio/content/posts/MakeMySheet-Design-Doc.md

 excerpt: System Design and Architecture
 ---

 > [MakeMySheet](https://makemysheet.com) is an AI music transcriber tool that converts music audio into music sheet.
 MakeMySheet is a project I created with [Shi Xin](https://github.com/apollo-tan) for NUS Orbital at the Artemis level.
 The contents here were taken from our [ReadMe](https://drive.google.com/file/d/1MSCzP2GQiQ_NtrvwtkeRR3pjgD7xxjvQ/view), with some portions cut off to reduce redundancy.
-This post is part of a series of posts where I break down the technical decisions behind MakeMySheet.\
+This post is part of a series of posts where I break down the technical decisions behind MakeMySheet.
-> \
-> However, do note that the ideas shared here may not be the best.
-MakeMySheet is currently undergoing refactoring to ensure best practices are maintained.

 # Introduction